HMFazleRabbi/bitcoinwallet_dj/README.md

 - Generation of unique Bitcoin addresses for each user.
 - Send Bitcoin to other addresses.
 - View transaction history and account balance.
-- Real-time notifications for incoming transactions.
-- Secure and user-friendly interface.

 ## Installation